 Species: Common name of animal you wish to trap.

-Number of Animals to be Removed: Estimate if exact number is not known.
+Number of Animals to be removed in a 30 day period: Estimate if exact number is not known.

-Method Requested: These are the only types of traps allowed under RCW 77.15.194, which may be authorized under a permit.
-(Select one or more)
+Method Requested: These are the only types of traps allowed under RCW 77.15.194, which may be authorized under a permit (select one or more).
+No other type of body-gripping trap may be authorized.

 Who Will do the Trapping: This is the person whose name and address shall be on the identification attached to the traps being used.